madrilene/eleventy-excellent/readme.md

 - updated Eleventy
 - Major: changed CSS for header, not using the sidebar solution anymore. sidebar.css thus deleted.
 Now the focus for the logo section doesn't expand all the way to the menu anymore.
-- Updated some ref values after reading Alvaro Montoro's excellent article [A Theory of Web Relativity](https://www.htmhell.dev/adventcalendar/2022/21/).
+- Updated and added some `rel` values after reading Alvaro Montoro's excellent article [A Theory of Web Relativity](https://www.htmhell.dev/adventcalendar/2022/21/).
 - stripped "noreferrer" from external links in markdown (editable in `config/plugins/markdown.js`), because I don't mind the target page of carefully placed links to identify the source of the reference.
 - added two more pages to the 'built with' section, yay!
 - Thought: Now that actually some websites in production are based on this starter, should I create formal release notes?